J. L. Kaul

 Jawahar Lal Kaul is an Indian social worker and the founder of the All India Conference of the Blind, an NGO working towards the rehabilitation of the blind.
-He was honoured by the Government of India, in 2014, which bestowed on him the Padma Shri, the fourth highest civilian award, for his services to the field of arts.
+He was honoured by the Government of India, in 2014, which bestowed on him the Padma Shri, the fourth highest civilian award, for his services to the field of Social Work.

 Biography

 Jawahar Lal Kaul was born as a sighted child on 28 July 1942, in Sri Nagar, in the Himalayan state of Jammu and Kashmir, India.
 He lost his eyesight following a smallpox attack at the age of five.
 However, he studied at a local school and graduated in Sanskrit, with gold medal from the Punjab University, in 1967, standing first in the BA examination.

 In the mid-sixties, Kaul moved to Delhi with a view to do something for the rehabilitation of blind people.
 In Delhi, he set up the Training and Rehabilitation Centre for the Blind in 1967, and served as its secretary.
 With the organization to support, he played an active role is the establishment of the National Federation of the Blind, reported to be the first national level self-help organization for the blind in India, and was its founding secretary.
 He continued in the post until 1978 when he turned his attention to the setting up of an organization on a larger scale.

 In 1980, Kaul founded the All India Confederation of the Blind (AICB), an NGO operating out of a small rented office with a capital of ₹ 300.
 The organization, over the years, has grown into a nationwide institution, with own campus and branches across the country, becoming the largest braille production centre in the country.
 AICB caters to the braille requirement of 10 states in India, with regard to their college and school textbooks.
 The organization also runs a science laboratory and a resource centre, providing opportunities to visually impaired people to have facilities on a par with sighted students.

 AICB, under the guidance of Kaul, operates a modern school in Gurgaon for blind children.
 Its activities include: